-TABLE 2:OBSERVATIONS ON THE DISTRIBUTION OF INSPECTABLE OCPF PLANT SITES PER STATE PARTY FOR POOLS A, B, AND C
+TABLE 1: OBSERVATIONS ON THE DISTRIBUTION OF INSPECTABLE OCPF PLANT SITES PER STATE PARTY (POOLS A, B, AND C)

-Pool Observation Α The first chart in Figure 2 indicates that more than 50% of the 79 States Parties (with inspectable sites) had 0 inspectable plant sites in Pool A. Furthermore, 75% of the States Parties had 2 or fewer inspectable plant sites in Pool A. In addition, 15 States Parties had between 3 and 21 inspectable plant sites, and 4 States Parties had between 60 and 299 inspectable plant sites in Pool A. В The second chart in Figure 2 indicates that more than 50% of the 79 States Parties (with inspectable sites) had 1 or fewer inspectable plant sites in Pool B. Furthermore, 75% of the States Parties had 6 or fewer inspectable plant sites in Pool B. In addition, 15 States Parties had between 7 and 32 inspectable plant sites, and 5 States Parties had between 53 and 338 inspectable plant sites in Pool B. С The third chart in figure 2 indicates that more than 50% of the 79 States Parties (with inspectable sites) had 0 inspectable plant sites in Pool C. Furthermore, 75% of the States Parties had one or fewer inspectable plant sites in Pool C. In addition 15 States Parties had between two and 26 inspectable plant sites, and 4 States Parties had between 56 and 301 inspectable plant sites in Pool C.
+Pool Observations A The first chart in Figure 3 indicates that more than 50% of the 80 States Parties (with inspectable sites) had zero inspectable plant sites in Pool A. Furthermore, 75% of the States Parties had three or fewer inspectable plant sites in Pool A. In addition, 15 States Parties had between four and 33 inspectable plant sites, and four States Parties had between 60 and 309 inspectable plant sites in Pool A. В The second chart in Figure 3 indicates that more than 50% of the 80 States Parties (with inspectable sites) had one or fewer inspectable plant sites in Pool B. Furthermore, 75% of the States Parties had three or fewer inspectable plant sites in Pool B. In addition, 16 States Parties had between four and 33 inspectable plant sites, and four States Parties had between 60 and 309 inspectable plant sites in Pool B. C The third chart in Figure 3 indicates that more than 50% of the 80 States Parties (with inspectable sites) had zero inspectable plant sites in Pool C. Furthermore, 75% of the States Parties had two or fewer inspectable plant sites in Pool C. In addition 16 States Parties had between three and 33 inspectable plant sites, and four States Parties had between 59 and 309 inspectable plant sites in Pool C.

 - 10. Based on the above observations, three-quarters of States Parties have zero or close to zero uninspected plant sites left, and another 15 States Parties will have zero or very few uninspected plant sites left in the coming few years.
 Four to five States Parties will probably have a large number of inspectable plant sites left at that point. - 11.
 There are few States Parties with a high number of inspectable plant sites (outliers).
 This data is also displayed for each of the three pools.
 It is to be noted that the display of outliers skews the data distribution. - 12.
-The distribution of plant site inspections conducted in each State Party against the number of inspectable OCPF plant sites in that State Party is plotted in Figure 3 for the period from 2017 to 2019.
-In order to prevent a skewed display as mentioned above, statistical outliers (inspectable plant sites) have not been considered in the data set.
+The distribution of plant site inspections conducted in each State Party against the number of inspectable OCPF plant sites in that State Party is plotted in Figure 4 for the period from 2018 to 2020, across all pools.
+In order to prevent a skewed display as mentioned above, statistical outliers (inspectable plant sites) have not been considered in the data set below.
 The data on the number of OCPF plant sites in each State Party is based on the information declared by States Parties.
-In 2019, as in 2018 and 2017, the Secretariat conducted 169 OCPF inspections.
+In 2019, as in 2018, the Secretariat conducted 169 OCPF inspections.

-FIGURE 3: NUMBER OF OCPF INSPECTIONS PER STATE PARTY AGAINST THE TOTAL NUMBER OF INSPECTABLE OCPF PLANT SITES (2017 TO 2019)
+FIGURE 4: NUMBER OF OCPF INSPECTIONS PER STATE PARTY AGAINST THE TOTAL NUMBER OF INSPECTABLE OCPF PLANT SITES (2018 - 2020)